 Reps.
-Spanberger (D-VA) and Johnson (R-SD) Recently health insurers and PBMs have undermined the integrity of 340B for rural providers.
-This legislation would protect the program by prohibiting insurers and PBMs from discriminating against 340B covered entities or their contract pharmacies by holding payers and PBMs accountable for treating covered entities with regards to reimbursement of fees, patient's choice of pharmacies, and participating in standard or preferred networks.
+Spanberger (D-VA) and Johnson (R-SD)

+Recently health insurers and PBMs have undermined the integrity of 340B for rural providers.
+This legislation would protect the program by prohibiting discrimination against 340B covered entities or their contract pharmacies by holding payers and PBMs accountable for treatment of covered entities with regards to reimbursement of fees, patient's choice of pharmacies, and participating in standard or preferred networks.

-S.5021/ H.R.
-7635
+S.5021 H.R.
+7635 in 118th Congress